Feb. 26 column: Garden Site Selection

 Last April, I wrote a column and blog post on growing vegetables in shady areas.
 Be sure to read it for more ideas.

-And last but not least, here are some ideas for vining types of veggies that you can grow on trellises and arbors:
+Here are some ideas for vining types of veggies that you can grow on trellises and arbors:

 Peas (sugar snap, shelling or snow pea types)